2014 Mid-Year IT Salary Survey

 U.S. Department of Labor National Employment Report

-CIOs say short term hiring and long term prospects looking better
+CIOs say short term hiring and long term prospects flat to down

 Job growth in the IT job market remains flat.